rudkovskyi/tagliani/README.md

 tweet.tags.add(name: '#followme')
 ```

-To list the attached tags you can run
+To list the attached tags you can run:

 ```ruby
 tweet.tags
 ```

-It will return you Array of Hashtag objects attached to the tweet.
+It will return you an array of `Hashtag` objects attached to the `Tweet` model.

 ```ruby
 [#<Hashtag id: 2, name: "#followme", sticker: "default">]
 ```

-If you want to search for all tweets attached to the `Hashtag` model with a name `#followme` you can run.
-(You don't have to specify `tag_kls`, unless you have multiple models that act as Tag model)
+If you want to search for all tweets attached to the `Hashtag` model with a name `#followme` you can use public `search` method defined in class.

+*You don't have to specify `tag_kls`, unless you have multiple models that act as Tag model*

 ```ruby
 Hashtag.search(where: { tag_name: ['#followme'], tag_kls: ['Hashtag'] }